Free for now while in alpha pre-release-candidate phase

 SDKs

 The fastest way to integrate with Sirr is through one of the official client libraries.
-Each SDK wraps the HTTP API so you can push and retrieve secrets with a single function call.
+Each SDK wraps the HTTP API so you can push anonymous secrets or set named org-scoped secrets with a single function call.

 Official libraries